keyejia/Chinese-Cities-I-would-like-to-visit/README.md

 # Chinese Cities I want to visit
 ## Description
-A single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
+A single page application featuring a map of China I would like to visit.
 Added functionality to this map including highlighted locations, wikipedia extract and bing image about those locations and various ways to browse the content.

 ## Frameworks, Libraries, and APIs
 HTML5, CSS, Javascript, KnockoutJS, jQuery, Google Map API, Wikipedia API, Bing image search API.